chaseruskin/orbit/docs/src/commands/publish.md

 By default, this command performs a dry run, which executes all of the steps in the process except for actually posting the ip to its channel(s).
 To run the command to completion, use the `--ready` option.

+If the publishing process fails during the channel's pre or post commands, Orbit will rollback its changes by removing any files it copied into the channel as well as any newly created directories it made.

 ## __OPTIONS__